hxtree/galaxyops/services/html-to-pdf/README.md

 HTMLtoPDF is a high-performance microservice built to empower web developers with a streamlined way to generate professional PDFs from HTML content.
-We firmly believe that HTML, a language that's approachable for web development beginners, should also be the preferred choice for PDF generation.
+We firmly believe that HTML, a language that's approachable for web development beginners, should also be the preferred choice for most programmatic PDF generation.

 Tired of complex PDF libraries and clunky alternatives like FPDF or TCPDF?
 HTMLtoPDF simplifies the entire process, making PDF generation a breeze.
 Say